ABOUT DANIEL

 Daniel joined the Department of Theatre Arts in the Fall of 2019, where he teaches dance.
-Courses include Jazz Dance Technique, Modern Dance Technique, Dance Composition, Survey of Dance History, Dance for the Camera, Partnering, and Advanced Dance Techniques: Repertory.
-A producer, educator, filmmaker and performer, Daniel celebrates twenty-six years as a New York City choreographer and company director.
+He was promoted to Associate Professor in May, 2025.
+Courses include Jazz Dance Technique, Modern Dance Technique, Improvisation, Dance Composition, Survey of Dance History, Dance for the Camera, Dance in Film, Partnering, and Repertory.
+A producer, educator, filmmaker and performer, Daniel celebrates thirty years as a New York City choreographer and company director.
 Daniel Gwirtzman Dance Company, a New York City-based nonprofit teaching and performing organization, and its repertory have earned praise for its inventiveness, humor, stylistic diversity, musicality, charisma and accessibility.
 “Mr. Gwirtzman does know that in dance less can be more” writes The New York Times.
 The New Yorker describes him as a choreographer of “high spirits and skill.”

 The nonprofit has been committed to education since its inception, operating with the philosophy that everyone can join the dance through multigenerational interactive programming.
 Incorporating dance and story into the film medium has been a consistent practice along with creating original programming for the stage.
 A body of dance films have screened nationally and abroad in a range of film festivals.
 Collaborations that erode boundaries, blend disparate genres and disciplines, involve community, promote accessibility, and celebrate performers' individuality and humanity are areas of focus.